JonasMht/jonas_website/content/post/2023-assisted-surgery-internship/index.md

 Side by side images
 -->
 ![Printed torso for the Phantom](PrintedTorso.jpg) ![Scan of the Phantom](ScannerImage.jpg)

+{{< figure src="traditional_planning.jpeg" width=100% title="Phantom Before OP" >}}

 ### Role in the project
 For our tests we used a phantom of a torso at 1/2 of the scale of a grown man.
 We used agar-agar gel to simulate the patient's tissue.
 We chose agar-agar for its material properties that closely resemble the ones of human tissue and is well suited for doing magnetic resonance imaging (MRI).
 Agar-agar is long lasting, can be melted and re-mold and is transparent, allowing us to see inside of the phantom and do a preliminary evaluation of the efficiency of our solution.
 The thoracic cage was printed using a flexible printing material called Z-Flex, the choice of this material is motivated by the need to simulate respiration and thus to deform the printed skeleton.
 Within the gel matrix we suspended risk structures such as a rigid printed trachea and rigid printed target beads of differing color.

-## Needle Entry Area Estimation
+## Insertion Feasibility Map
-The needle entry area estimation is a feature that allows the user to visualize the optimal entry areas for the needle placement.
+The insertion feasibility map is a feature that allows the user to visualize the optimal entry areas for the needle placement.
 <br>
 The optimal entry areas are where the points of entry minimize the risk of damaging vital organs and structures.
 <br>
 The optimal entry areas are calculated using the patient's scan and the target position.
 <br>
-These areas are displayed as a 3D colored map on the convex hull of the patient's model.
+These areas are displayed as a 3D colored map on the skin of the patient's model.

 <!-- Image -->
-{{< figure src="NeedlePositioningPhase.png" title="Needle Entry Area Estimation" >}}
+{{< figure src="insertion_feasibility_map.png" width=50% title="Needle Entry Area Estimation" >}}

 ## Real Time Needle Trajectory Correction
 The hard part of real time needle correction by only using a 3D visualization is to find an intuitive way to display the correction to the user.
 The user needs to be able to understand the correction and to be able to apply it to the needle placement and orientation.